Pylons/pyramid/docs/narr/security.rst

        def effective_principals(self, request):
-           """ Return a sequence representing the effective principals including the userid and any groups belonged to by the current user, including 'system' groups such as
+           """ Return a sequence representing the effective principals typically including the userid and any groups belonged to by the current user, always including 'system' groups such as ``pyramid.security.Everyone`` and
-           ``pyramid.security.Everyone`` and
            ``pyramid.security.Authenticated``. """

        def remember(self, request, principal, **kw):